MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

 .. function:: apsimNGpy.core.core.CoreModel.replace_model_from(self, model, model_type: str, model_name: str = None, target_model_name: str = None, simulations: str = None)

+   @deprecated and will be removed
+        function has not been maintained for a long time, use it at your own risk

-   Replace a model e.g., a soil model with another soil model from another APSIM model.
+        Replace a model, e.g., a soil model with another soil model from another APSIM model.
-        The method assumes that the model to replace is already loaded in the current model and is is the same class as source model. e.g., a soil node to soil node, clock node to clock node, et.c
+        The method assumes that the model to replace is already loaded in the current model and the same class as a source model. e.g., a soil node to soil node, clock node to clock node, et.c

         Args: